 The main benefit of monitoring diaphragm activity in relationship to sedation is to try and keep the diaphragm active as much as possible.1 Simply monitor your patient’s diaphragm activity and response to ventilation to find an adequate sedation level with sustained diaphragm activity.

-It may require some training to be able to differentiate the effect of the sedation from other physiology that may also impact diaphragm function, however Edi is particularly effective during sedation holds as you can continuously see the changing effort made by the patient.
+It may require some training to differentiate the effect of the sedation from other physiology that may impact diaphragm function, however, Edi is particularly effective during sedation holds as you can continuously see the changing effort made by the patient.

 Trend and monitor the impact of interventions, rest and rehabilitation

 Monitoring diaphragm activity provides further reassurance that the patient can cope with the changes you make.
 Diaphragm activity is impacted by a range of physiological changes such as rest, sitting up, walking, caffeine treatment and even global rehabilitation and recovery.